FracturedCode/FracturedThrottle/README.md

 I didn't want to reinvent the wheel, but I couldn't find anything that worked quite the way I wanted, so I made my own.
 If you are looking for something with lots of features, very fine control and blazing fast speeds, this ain't it.
 This was designed to be simple, and in that simplicity is found reasonable performance.
 ## License
-This is shipping with [GPLv3 TODO](TODO).
+This is shipping with [GPLv3](https://github.com/FracturedCode/FracturedThrottle/blob/master/LICENSE).
 If you would like to use this in proprietary software, [contact me](https://fracturedcode.net/contact) and I'll sell you a license for a few bucks.
 ## Usage
 There are two ways to use FracturedThrottle, and they can be used in tandem, even on the same controller actions.
 **You can view some examples in the "Examples" project**